akulnagalikar14/thrust-curve-reconstruction/README.md

 Thrust Curve Reconstruction Tool
-Akul [LastName] — Aerospace Engineering, Texas A&M University A load-cell based thrust measurement system built on Raspberry Pi that captures real-time thrust data from commercial model rocket motors and reconstructs their thrust curves using Python signal processing.
+Akul Nagalikar — Aerospace Engineering, Texas A&M University A load-cell based thrust measurement system built on Raspberry Pi that captures real-time thrust data from commercial model rocket motors and reconstructs their thrust curves using Python signal processing.
 Results are validated against manufacturer published data from thrustcurve.org.
 What this project does: